Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/final-steps/content-migration.md

 #### Tooling
 - What are the tools required vs processes that need to be put in place to migrate the content?
-- If moving from Sitecore XM/XP, am I moving from MVC to XM Cloud directly, or do I have SXA in place?
+- If moving from Sitecore XM/XP, am I moving from MVC to SitecoreAI directly, or do I have SXA in place?
 Will the [XM to XM Cloud Migration tool](https://developers.sitecore.com/downloads/xm-cloud) bridge gaps in the process?

 #### Process
 - Is it clear what content will be created manually vs automated?
 The Home page might need to be moved across manually due to dependencies from other pages.